percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 The key distributor is a logical function that might might be co-resident with a key management server operated by an enterprise, reside in one of the endpoints participating in the conference, or elsewhere that is trusted with E2E keying material.
-This document does not preclude any location, only requiring that the key distributor does not allow the media distributor to gain access to the E2E keying material by following the procedures defined in this document.

 # Example Message Flows